FatimaLearnsCyber/Active-Directory-Attack-Detection-Threat-Telemetry-Lab/README.md

 ## Project Overview
-*This project demonstrates the design and implementation of an enterprise-style Active Directory security lab focused on attack simulation and detection using Splunk SIEM.*
+*This project simulates a realistic enterprise Active Directory environment where an attacker performs brute-force login attempts against domain users.
+The attack is detected using endpoint telemetry collected via Sysmon and analyzed in Splunk.*

 ---